-- (19) More importantly in our opinion, it might be misleading to treat all contracts in the same way for accounting purposes, regardless of the stage of progress of the contract and doing so would downgrade the decision-usefulness of financial statements.
-For instance, we do not think that the situation where there is no contract in place is the same as a situation where a contract is 95% completed but control is not yet transferred, whereas the IASB proposals would account for both situations in the same way, reflecting no revenue at all in the financial statements. - (20) We would like to note that in many cases in practice, aspects of control over an asset pass from an entity to the customer even if the "legal" form of control is only transferred when the asset is finished.
+- (20) More importantly in our opinion, it might be misleading to treat all contracts in the same way for accounting purposes, regardless of the stage of progress of the contract and doing so would downgrade the decision-usefulness of financial statements.
+For instance, we do not think that the situation where there is no contract in place is the same as a situation where a contract is 95% completed but control is not yet transferred, whereas the IASB proposals would account for both situations in the same way, reflecting no revenue at all in the financial statements. - (21) We would like to note that in many cases in practice, aspects of control over an asset pass from an entity to the customer even if the "legal" form of control is only transferred when the asset is finished.
 Therefore, in order to recognise revenue properly it might be appropriate to switch from a principle of "control" to a principle that reflects this complex reading.
-In this sense, we would support EFRAG's move towards a different model where the "activity" performed under the contract is considered for some service and construction type contracts. - (21) However, the model proposed by EFRAG of recognising revenue as activities are carried out might not always be appropriate.
-It will cause problems in particular in the case of "standard" and "semi standard" products (products which are not tailor made for a specific customer).
-On the other hand, the model in the IASB proposals might result in an overly "legalistic" approach where revenue is only recognised when the "legal" transfer of an asset takes place despite the fact that some important aspects of control might have passed before.
-In any case, in our opinion the way control is defined in the DP should be reworked. - (22) An approach between the IASB's and EFRAG's proposals could be an improvement of the current standards, especially for multi-element arrangements.
-In our opinion, the latter are the main weakness of the current standards. - (23) In our view, the cancellation rights are a critical factor for revenue recognition.
-These rights would not necessarily have to be specified in a contract to be considered but need to be taken into account following industry practice. - (24) In conclusion: - (i) We agree with EFRAG that the model proposed in the DP may not be appropriate;

-- (ii) We have some reservations about the model developed by EFRAG mainly since it is not clear how it will always work in practice for (semi) standard goods; - (iii) The IASB should rework the definition of transfer of control and the notion of how a performance obligation is accomplished; - (iv) We have a preference for a direction that is somewhere in the middle between the model proposed by the IASB and the model presented by EFRAG. - (25) Regarding EFRAG's comment in paragraph 14 of its draft comment letter that the DP though only dealing with revenue recognition in contracts with customers it does not state that revenue could not arise outside such contract, we note that this is a valid comment.
+In this sense, we would support EFRAG's move towards a different model where the "activity" performed under the contract is considered for some service and construction type contracts. - (22) The model proposed by EFRAG of recognising revenue as activities are carried out requires careful examination for its implications in the case of "standard" and "semi standard" products (products which are not tailor made for a specific customer).
+However, the model in the IASB proposals might result in an overly "legalistic" approach where revenue is only recognised when the "legal" transfer of an asset takes place despite the fact that some important aspects of control might have passed before.
+In any case, in our opinion the way control is defined in the DP should be reworked. - (23) An approach that is somewhere in the middle between the IASB's and EFRAG's proposals could be an improvement of the current standards, especially for multielement arrangements.
+In our opinion, the latter are the main weakness of the current standards. - (24) In our view, the cancellation rights are a critical factor for revenue recognition.
+These rights would not necessarily have to be specified in a contract to be considered but need to be taken into account following industry practice. - (25) In conclusion: - (i) We agree with EFRAG that the model proposed in the DP may not be appropriate; - (ii) The IASB should rework the definition of transfer of control and the notion of how a performance obligation is accomplished; - (iii) We have a preference for a direction that is somewhere in the middle between the model proposed by the IASB and the model presented by EFRAG. - (26) Regarding EFRAG's comment in paragraph 6 of its final comment letter that the DP though only dealing with revenue recognition in contracts with customers it does not state that revenue could not arise outside such contract, we note that this is a valid comment.
 See also our response to Question 3.